What Is The Difference Between Commercial and Industrial Construction?

-From the very beginning at the building design phase, commercial and industrial construction differ.
+From the very beginning of the building design phase, commercial and industrial construction differ.

-Commercial buildings house service-oriented business, so the floor plans for their facilities need to promote foot traffic as well as tenant satisfaction.
+Commercial buildings house service-oriented businesses, so the floor plans for their facilities need to promote foot traffic as well as tenant satisfaction.

 Aesthetics, both interior, and exterior, also play a vital role in commercial design, whether you're building a shopping mall or a big box store.

 With industrial design, the focus is on coordinating manufacturing and distribution.